-Here are 4 travel and tourism marketing strategies that will help map out your next travel campaign.
+Here are 6 travel and tourism marketing strategies that will help map out your next travel campaign.

 Travel is an emotional experience for consumers.
 Therefore, leveraging a channel that speaks to that emotion is a great way to capture the interest of your target audience.
 Video is particularly effective for travel because it’s an engaging and immersive medium that uses visual cues to create emotion in viewers.

-Travel brands can use video to engage viewers with storytelling and showcase the experiences that they are offering.
+Travel brands can use video advertising to engage viewers with storytelling and showcase the experiences that they are offering.
 By engaging a viewer’s emotion, your video may entice them to book a weekend getaway at your hotel, or travel to your resort for the gorgeous beaches.
 When you run your video campaign on connected TV (CTV), you can capture and hold user attention particularly well because CTV provides a natural, full-screen experience.

 Knowing this, they are more receptive to them.
 These benefits combined with CTV’s enhanced targeting options and inventory selection are just part of why we’re seeing CTV overtake linear ad spend.
 For travel marketers, CTV is the perfect channel for delivering video ads that will entice consumers to book travel.

 When running a travel campaign, use your ads to grab the interest of your audience by showing content that is relevant to them.
 For example, target users in cold geographic regions with images that show warm and sunny destinations.
 Hook your target demographic in the first few seconds by using language that speaks to them, intrigues them, or spurs an emotional response.

-In this moment of resurgence, capturing an audience that is currently receptive to travel is the key to success.
-For example, by using contextual advertising to target content like, “best destinations in 2021,” you can reach travelers who are actually eager to travel, or receptive to the idea of travelling in the near future.
+Capturing an audience that is currently receptive to travel is the key to success.
+For example, by using contextual advertising to target content like, “best destinations in 2023,” you can reach travellers who are planning to travel soon, or planning to travel in the near future.
 To reach the people who are considering travel, make sure to first engage with those who are most interested—they will be more likely to book a trip.

-Travel and Tourism Marketing to Reach Beach Goers
+Use Case: How to Reach Beach Goers

 - Leverage a video campaign to engage viewers with storytelling and showcase the experiences that the resort offers.
 Imagery of the resort will engage a viewer’s emotion, and entice them to book a vacation so that they can experience what they’ve seen in the video.

-- Incorporate creative that targets users with video of a sunny, hot, beach, while targeting users in warmer climates with creatives of breezy ocean.
+- Incorporate creatives that targets users with video of a sunny, hot, beach, while targeting users in warmer climates with creatives of breezy ocean.
 By tailoring the creative based on geographic location, the campaign will appeal to the desires of consumers according to their customer profile.

 - Use contextual targeting to capture an audience that is currently receptive to a beach vacation.
-To reach beach goers, target content like, “best beach vacations 2021.”
+To reach beach goers, target content like, “best beach vacations 2023.”
 That way, the campaign reaches consumers who are actually eager to go on vacation, or are receptive to the idea of a beach vacation in the near future.